Leamington (horse): Background

 Leamington was a brown horse bred in England by Mr. Halford.
 Leamington was by the top racehorse and sire Faugh-a-Ballagh (by Sir Hercules).
 His dam was an unnamed mare by Pantaloon who was bred by the Marquis of Westminster.

 Racing career

 1855: Two-Year-Old Season

 Halford began racing him at age two, and then sold him to a Mr. Higgins.
-Leamington won the Woodcote Stakes at Warwick and the Chesterfield Stakes, before being retired for the year.
+Leamington won the Woodcote Stakes at Warwick and the Chesterfield Stakes before retiring for the year.

 1856: Three-Year-Old Season

-As a three-year-old, it was planned to run the colt in The Derby, but he contracted strangles, and this affected his whole three-year-old season.
+As a three-year-old, he was planning to run the colt in The Derby, but he contracted strangles, and this affected his whole three-year-old season.
 However, his owners and trainers appeared to have planned his losses to help keep his handicap weight down.
-After losing four small races carrying little weight, he won the Wolverhampton, before his losing several more.
+After losing four small races and carrying little weight, he won the Wolverhampton, before losing several more.
 He was then "allowed" to win the Stewards' Cup carrying only 98 lb.